Need to talk? Call 1800 882 436.

 How to manage your own needs

 Finding out your child has diabetes can be overwhelming.
-You may manage better on some days than others and should try to take one day at a time.
+There is a lot to learn.
+You may manage better on some days than others.
+Try to take one day at a time.

 A credentialed diabetes educator is a specially trained health professional who will show you how to manage your child’s diabetes.
 To find a credentialed diabetes educator near you, visit the Australian Diabetes Educators Association website.